 - You will study the science that is broadly similar to the preclinical component of a medical degree.

 - You will also learn how to ask questions, make observations, and analyse evidence – in theory work and through practical laboratory sessions – and to present and communicate your findings clearly while developing your computer literacy and research skills.

 - The main strengths of the Department include Biological Control, Bioinformatics, Immunology, Medical Mycology, Molecular Genetics and Plant Biotechnology and staff have international reputations in these areas.
 New appointments in the Department have consolidated research strengths in Immunology and Protein Chemistry.

 - Opportunity to study a Bachelor of Arts subject in first year such as Economics, Spanish or Anthropology.
 Alternatively students can choose a Bachelor of Science subject.

-- 30 credits of Biology in 1st year, Mathematics and 1 other Science or Arts subject, or Critical Skills.
+- 30 credits of Biology in 1st year, Mathematics and 1 other Science or Arts subject.

 - Available Science subjects are Chemistry, Computer Science or Experimental Physics.
-Compatible Arts subjects: Anthropology, Business (Management), Business (Marketing), Economics, Finance or Spanish
+Compatible Arts subjects: Anthropology, Business (International), Business (Management), Business (Marketing), Economics, Finance or Spanish

 - Concentrate on Biology and Biological Science, along with Mathematics, Chemistry, Computer Science or Experimental Physics (if taken in 1st year).
-Mathematics is taken if you chose an Arts subject or Critical Skills in 1st year
+Mathematics is taken if you chose an Arts subject.

-- Optional 10 credit Electives available in second year
+- Optional 10 credit Critical Skills or Electives available in second year

 - Choose from a range of Biological and Biomedical Science topics depending on your preferences